mysterycodesociety/git-knock-knock/README.md

   `git pull origin master`

 1. Merge your branch with the master branch.
-(Instead of `myBranch`, use the name of your branch.)
+(Instead of `my-branch`, use the name of your branch.)

-  `git merge myBranch master`
+  `git merge my-branch master`

 1. Checkout the master branch.